bytedeco/procamtracker/README.txt

 ==Changes==
+===June 10, 2011===
+ * New `OpenKinectFrameGrabber` to capture from Microsoft's Kinect stereo camera using OpenKinect
+ * The Unix scripts now check for a 64-bit JVM in priority

 ===May 11, 2011===
  * Changed `Marker.getCenter()` back to the centroid, because it has better noise averaging properties and gives in practice more accurate results than the actual center
  * Added hack to `OpenCVFrameGrabber.start()` to wait for `cvRetrieveFrame()` to return something else than `null` under Mac OS X